-- Plantar cuneonavicular ligament is between the navicular bone and the cuneiform bones.
+- The plantar cuneonavicular ligament is between the navicular bone and the cuneiform bones.

-- Plantar Intercuneiform ligaments connect the cuneiform bones.
+- The Plantar Intercuneiform ligaments connect the cuneiform bones.

-- Plantar cuboideonavicular ligament connects the cuboid and navicular bone.
+- The Plantar cuboideonavicular ligament connects the cuboid and navicular bone.

-- Plantar cuneocuboid ligament lies between the cuboid and the cuneiform bones.
+- The Plantar cuneocuboid ligament lies between the cuboid and the cuneiform bones.

 Arches of the Foot

 There are three arches in the foot: the medial longitudinal arch, the lateral longitudinal arch and the transverse arch.
-The arches of the foot along with the bones, joints, muscles and ligaments play in important role in helping the foot absorb shock during walking, jumping and running.
+The arches of the foot, along with the bones, joints, muscles and ligaments, play an important role in helping the foot absorb shock during walking, jumping and running.

-The transverse arch is formed by the cuboid, the three wedge shaped cuneiform bones and the bases of the first to the fourth metatarsal bones.
-It creates the medial to lateral mid-foot curvature which enables distribution of body weight within the foot from side to side and navigate uneven ground.
+The transverse arch is formed by the cuboid, the three wedge-shaped cuneiform bones and the bases of the first to the fourth metatarsal bones.
+It creates the medial to lateral mid-foot curvature which enables distribution of body weight within the foot from side to side and navigates uneven ground.
 It also provides elasticity to the foot enabling propulsion when walking.